getadaptly/adaptly/README.md

 <br />

-Next time when you update a dependency, forget about:
+Next time when you update a dependency, forget about manually checking if changelogs contain breaking changes.
-1. Reading dependency changelogs
-2. Figuring out breaking changes
-3. Wondering what code needs to be refactored to work with the latest dependency version

 Adaptly will do that for you.